Promoting and Maintaining a Secure Environment

 Carthage is committed to protecting complainants from the time an incident is reported through its resolution.
 Carthage offers the following protective measures:

-- Other—In addition to the protective measures listed above, Carthage will consider any other reasonable requests for protective measures from the complainant.
+- Other — In addition to the protective measures listed above, Carthage will consider any other reasonable requests from the complainant for protective measures.

 Relief available intended to remedy the harms caused by sexual misconduct, which includes: